ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 I am interested in comparing the characteristics of different terminal inlets throughout Puget Sound (Fig. 8)

+For this inlet analysis, I plan to conduct a box extraction on each of the 21 inlets.
+They are small, so hopefully this will not be too large of an effort.
+I can also crop the data from the Puget Sound box extractions I have already conducted.
+This may be a simpler approach.

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/9142edc5-e52b-4c32-a45b-6035dfa07614" width="800"/><br>Fig 8.
 Inlets in Puget Sound that I will compare.</p><br>

 Some of these inlets experience seasonal hypoxia, while others generally have high DO concentrations.
 Like Alex suggested, we could learn something by plotting these 21 inlets on some relevant nondimensional parameter space, and coloring inlets by average bottom DO.